jjpal/blue2greensalon/docs/Data Dictionary Data Sources and Elements.md

      - booking_date: date the service is scheduled to be provided
      - booking_time_mer: time the service (12-hour convention + meridiem) scheduled to be provided
      - booking_time: time (only) the service scheduled to be provided
      - tod: meridiem AM or PM
+     - service_id: unique service identifier
   - Format: CSV

 * service_listings